sl5net/autocivP/README.md

 - maybe rename it this mod to ProCommandLine with Symbold ♇ (PLine)
 - maybe move it to gitlab

+## Limitations

+There is a limitation in the game where replays are not saved when you are the host of a team or 1v1 game.
+However, replays are saved when you join and play 1v1 games or team games.

+but no problem if you use from the newer releases :

+...noMpJS... .zip

 ## Questions & feedback
 For more information, questions and feedback, visit the thread on the [0 A.D. forum](https://wildfiregames.com/forum/topic/107371-autociv-add-ons-profiles-jitsi-team-call).
 Best place for post issues here: https://github.com/sl5net/autocivP/issues/